patrickoser/comparable-lists/README.md

 Add the main colors you will be using through the project as variables in the tailwind.config.

-A profile page to display your lists.

-Create component that generates lists.

 A Feed component that maps the lists to the Profile.

 Component that populates lists onto profile.